 Applying for a new credit card

-Yes, they indeed leave a not-so-positive mark on your CIBIL score.
-It is considered to do so as late payments and high credit utilisation ratios are some of the telltale signs of being on rocky grounds, financially speaking, which could diminish the individual’s creditworthiness.
-One must always be on the lookout for such metrics.
+Yes, they leave a negative impact on your CIBIL score.
+This is because late payments and high credit utilisation ratios are some of the telltale signs of being financially unstable, which could diminish the individual’s creditworthiness.

 The CIBIL score is not updated daily.
 Credit bureaus typically update the report once a month.
-To check the same, you would need to wait and follow your CIBIL report.
-Credit scores from CIBIL are not updated in real time.
+To check the same, it is essential to follow your CIBIL report updates.

 Clear your outstanding bills